kodecocodes/english-style-guide/README.md

 **frame rate**
 _FPS_ not _fps_

+**front end, front-end, frontend**
+"front end" is a noun.
+You develop the front end.
+"front-end" functions as a (compound) modifier and is hyphenated before a noun.
+You are the front-end developer who developed the front end.
+"frontend" is used in the BFF pattern (Backend for Frontend)

+You are the front-end developer who used the Backend for Frontend pattern to develop the front end.

 **Git**
 Unless you're specifically referring to a command using the tool, Git should be a proper noun.
 When used as a command, make sure to mark it as code: `git`.